epouyadou/raphael-discord-bot/README.md

     - `traking connection orders`: Display the ranking of users order by who has the most tracking connection orders
       - Args
         - (optional) order: `ASC` (older to newest) or `DESC` (newest to older)
+- Add the command `/remind`
+  - Specifications:
+    - Add redis to cache alarms (To optimize the check every minutes with a smaller set)
+      - Dispose and Load the next chunk every given interval (1h, 10 minutes)
+  - Args:
+    - time: hour of the day
+    - repeat interval:
+      - day
+      - week
+      - month
+      - year
+  - Sub-commands:
+    - Specifications:
+      - each 8 minutes -> +1 resine
+    - `genshin-resine`: Remind the user to spend his resine when its full or at the given value
+      - Args
+        - Without: set current-resine to 0
+        - (optional) current-resine: how many resine do you have
+        - (optional) threshold: how many resine do you need to have to trigger the reminder